cristianstoichin/proposals/dark_mist_proposal.md

 [Your Email]
 [LinkedIn Profile]

 P.S.
-I can provide you with demo credentials for https://admin.short-ly.net immediately so you can explore the Bedrock integration yourself.
+Demo credentials are included above for both platforms - test them immediately to see the quality of my work.
 This transparency should give you complete confidence in my ability to deliver.

 ---